 Universal machine.
 Step-by-step instruction

-2. Cut out a rectangular plank with dimensions of 230 by 150 mm.
+2. Cut a rectangular board with dimensions 230 by 150 mm.

-7. Make a fixer:
+7. Make a fix:

-• Take an L-shaped plank with dimensions of 15 by 18 cm along the long edges and an approximate width of each shelf up to 5 cm.
+• Take an L-shaped plank with dimensions of 15 by 18 cm along the long edges and an approximate width of each shelf of up to 5 cm.

-8. Make a traffic controller:
+8. Make a regulator:

 • Secure the stud with a nut so that it does not rotate.